 Dessert- Stop at Beavertails to fit in a fried up pastry treat loaded with your favorite treats.

-Plenty of amazing eats in Banff!
+Plenty of amazing restaurants in Banff!

 The main strip of Banff is just full of cute shops with typical tourist souvenirs and high end shop.
 Fun for window shopping, gearing up, or picking up some big brand clothing.
 Look for the original Canadian art, handcrafted jewelry, and native crafts.